 "When we think of our brains, we usually think of a computer, a reasoning machine in our heads that runs things.
 This is consistent with the hierarchical model.
 But emotion - which word I use to include emotional, a-rational and non-verbal knowledge and cognition - is what actually directs our thoughts and actions."

 On the frontiers of science, vast areas of unknown leave plenty of scope for metaphysical speculation.
 The relatively new field of neurology surpasses even quantum physics as the discipline where the sexy questions are put, where neurologists ponder such problematic ideas as human consciousness.
-Oliver Sacks outlined the current state of play at a recent address in Australia:
+Oliver Sacks once outlined the state of play, while giving an address in Australia:

 "On the whole, for the past century, clinical neurology has looked at illness, diseases, damages, abnormalities.
 It has also looked at the lower parts of the nervous system.
 It has only just begun to address itself to questions of sensibility, talent, skill, imagination, dreaming, consciousness.
 A great deal is made of consciousness, as if consciousness is top.
 I think that the top is creativity.
 I think that creativity involves the depths of the mind and many, many depths of unconsciousness."